titipata/pubmed_parser/README.md

 ['Last name 2', 'First Name 2', ['aff_key_1', ...]], ...]`
  - `affiliation_list`: Affiliation dictionary `{'aff_key_1' : 'Affiliation1', ...}`
  - `publication_year`: Publication year
+ - `subjects`: List of subjects listed in the article.
+Sometimes, it only contains what type of article it is, such as research article, review, proceedings, etc.

 ##Example Usage: